 Also known as Common Hawaiian Moray, Common Moray Eel, Leopard Moray, Mottled Moray, Mottled Reef Eel, Undulate Moray, Undulated Moray.

-Found singly, pairs or with other morays (as in the picture with the Yellow-margin Moray) hiding in crevices and holes in debris, rock and rubble over lagoons and seaward reefs.
+Found singly, pairs, or with other morays, (as in the picture with the Yellow-margin Moray) hiding in crevices and holes, amongst debris, rock, and rubble, over lagoons and seaward reefs.

 They feed nocturnally on crustaceans, fish and octopus.